-Subsequent to the issuance of our Original Form 10-K for the year ended December 31, 2013 and our Original Form 10-Q for the quarter ended March 31, 2014, we determined there was an error in the application of the interest method used to calculate the appropriate allocation between principal and interest in connection with the accounting for a financing liability related to the Rights to MSRs sold to HLSS.
-The error relates to the subsequent accounting for the financing liability and does not impact the initial accounting for the sale of Rights to MSRs to HLSS.
+Subsequent to the issuance of our original Form 10-K for the year ended December 31, 2013, and our original Form 10-Q for the quarter ended March 31, 2014, we determined there was an error in the accounting for a financing liability related to the Rights to MSRs sold to Home Loan Servicing Solutions, Ltd. and its wholly-owned subsidiary, HLSS Holdings, LLC (collectively HLSS).
+The error relates to the subsequent accounting for the financing liability at fair value and does not impact the initial accounting for the sale of Rights to MSRs to HLSS.
 As a result, the financial amounts noted below have been restated from amounts previously reported.